TuMiZu/TuMiZu/README.md

 **Outcome:**
 - First released on Jun 11, 2023
-- Later taken down due to lack of maintenance and unsatisfactory outcome
+- Later taken down due to lack of maintenance

 ---